 • 8 health centers

 • 14 health centers

 Initially, PIH was a direct provider of health services in Rwanda; now, increased local and national capacity has allowed PIH to transition into a more advisory role.
-PIH now supports the Rwandan government in providing services to 800,000 people at three hospitals and 40 health centers, with the help of some 4,500 community health workers.
+PIH now supports the Rwandan government in providing services to more than 865,000 people at three hospitals and 40 health centers, with the help of some 4,500 community health workers.

 Today, Rwanda is seen as a model for how resource-poor countries can recover from traumatic events, and PIH is proud to be playing an ongoing role in this emerging global health success story.

 Population living on less than $1 a day: 44.9%